Nuku of Tidore: Reconquest of Tidore

 In the next year 1797 Nuku proceeded against the Dutch positions.
 Bacan was occupied with the assistance of English country traders, who prevented the rebels to kill the Christian villagers.
 In April the rebel fleet finally reached Tidore, whose Sultan Kamaluddin had already fled to safety in Ternate.
 Nuku tried to attack the Dutch main fortress in Ternate, but it proved to be too strong.
 Instead, he put Ternate under blockade, consolidated his position and became the de facto Sultan of Tidore.
 As such he was called Muhammad al-Mabus Amiruddin.
 According to a Makassarese eyewitness, "he was surrounded by twelve bodyguards armed with swords and shields, because he had little trust in all Tidorese".
-In the coming years the British Navy began to cooperate closer with Nuku, dropping the previous non-interference policy with regard to North Maluku.
-The Ambon governor William Farquhar and Nuku led a series on assaults on the Dutch in Ternate who finally had to surrender in June 1801.
+In the coming years, the British began to cooperate closer with Nuku, dropping the previous non-interference policy with regard to North Maluku.
+The governor of Ambon, William Farquhar, combined forces with Nuku to lead a series on assaults on Ternate, whose Dutch defenders finally surrendered in June 1801.
 Immediately afterward, Farquhar officially proclaimed Nuku Sultan of Tidore, though he had already been the actual ruler for four years.
-Now Britain signed a treaty with Tidore where the former stood as protectors and the Sultan received an annual subsidy of 6,000 Spanish dollars in return for deliveries of the valuable cloves.
-The old Dutch policy of regular extirpation of spice trees in most areas was abandoned.
+Britain subsequently signed a treaty with Tidore where the former stood as protectors and the Sultan received an annual subsidy of 6,000 Spanish dollars in return for delivering cloves.
+The former Dutch policy of regularly extirpating spice trees in most areas was abandoned.

 Political events in Europe put a quick end to the relationship, however.
 The Peace of Amiens restored most of the Dutch overseas possessions to the French-dominated Batavian Republic, and the British left in May 1803.
-Nuku persisted in flying the Union Jack from his residence, and the Dutch governor in Ternate opened negotiations to settle the position of Tidore.
-Nuku demanded that the restored Jailolo kingdom should be recognized and that his status vis-à-vis the Dutch should be "brother" rather than "child".
-The negotiations were delayed by the Dutch who believed that the old Sultan could not live much longer.
-Already in 1801 the British described him as "perfectly decrepid from persecution and continual hardships".
+Nuku persisted in flying the Union Jack from his residence, and the Batavian governor in Ternate opened negotiations to settle the position of Tidore.
+Nuku demanded that the restored Jailolo kingdom should be recognized and that his status vis-à-vis the Batavians should be "brother" rather than "child".
+The negotiations were delayed by the Batavians, who believed that the old Sultan could not live much longer.
+Earlier in 1801, the British had described him as "perfectly decrepid from persecution and continual hardships".
 The relations steadily worsened, especially since Sultan Jailolo repeatedly raided Ternatan territory.
 Eventually Nuku died on 14 November 1805, with his kingdom on the brink of war.